-Judging by the hut books the section over to Freshwater from Freds is the least walked on the island.
-Quite a few who do the Southern Circuit get dropped off water taxi style directly at Freds, or even, for some, at Rakeahua.
+Judging by the hut books, the section over to Freshwater from Freds is the least walked on the island.
+Quite a few who do the Southern Circuit get dropped off water taxi style directly at Freds, or even, for some, at Rakeahua Hut.
 Plenty also get dropped off or picked up at Freshwater, heading to Mason Bay.

 Then you hit the swampy plain, remember there’s been some massive deluge two nights ago but with the low ebb of the high tides at this time of the cycle the worst of the flooding, if it ever existed, is mostly drained.
-There’s a start on some boardwalks from maybe 10 years ago but with the lack of founding material these are generally driven into the swamp with 6 inches of water over.
+There’s a start on some boardwalks from maybe ten years ago but with the lack of founding material these are generally driven into the swamp with 6 inches of water over.
 Even after the Tolson River swingbridge crossing spirits are high and feet are dry but eventually all that comes to an end with a series of crossings of, err, damp ground.
-There’s white pole markers to remind where the track veers conceptually but I suspect the straight-through, follow-the-markers route with wide gaps, ie, often 5m+ of brown vegetationlessness, is a bottomless abyss where I just do not wish to venture.
+There are white pole markers to remind me where the track veers conceptually but I suspect the straight-through, follow-the-markers route with wide gaps, ie, often 5 m+ of brown vegetationlessness, is a bottomless abyss where I just do not wish to venture.

-I, like many other before me, move off peripherally, thinking that if herbage has roots they must be supported on, in, something, in the end after a rather circumlocutory trajectory across the perhaps eight stretches of swamp I managed to fill only one of my boots with water, reckon that’s success in my book.
+I, like many others before me, move off peripherally, thinking that if herbage has roots it must be supported on, in, something.
+In the end, after a rather circumlocutory trajectory across the perhaps eight stretches of swamp, I managed to fill only one of my boots with water, and reckon that’s success in my book.

-I agree with DOC the best move is not to bridge the swamps, it’s fragile landscape, better they use the old 1930s road and boardwalks to Mason Bay than turn this Freds Camp track into a proper WW1 quagmire.
+I agree with DOC the best move is not to bridge the swamps.
+It’s a fragile landscape.
+Better they use the old 1930s road and boardwalks to Mason Bay than turn this Freds Camp track into a proper World War 1 quagmire.

-Still only 2:30, the day has returned to that blue sky familiarity, so plenty of time to proceed up the overwhelmingly grandiose named Rocky Mountain, should more appropriately be termed Pebbly Knob.
+Still only 2 30 pm.
+The day has returned to that blue sky familiarity, so plenty of time to proceed up the overwhelmingly grandiose named Rocky Mountain, which should more appropriately be termed Pebbly Knob.
 I finally sight one of the island’s white-tailed deer, you can see why they are referred to as “Grey Ghosts”.
-The climb is sharp enough but my ascension muscles are well tuned these days and 550m isn’t much without a pack.
+The climb is sharp enough but my ascension muscles are well tuned these days, and 550 m isn’t much without a pack.